 Financial statements, accounting, and auditing are all important aspects of a business that require careful attention and expertise.
 While most attorneys understand financial statements and deal with them on a regular basis, there are many who are not comfortable dealing with accounting issues and financial statement concepts.

-Welcome to the first in a series of articles in which we will explore basic accounting concepts.
+Welcome to the first in a series in which we will explore basic accounting concepts.
 This will include terminology, principles, methods, reports, and statements.
 The goal is to increase your financial acumen, correct common misconceptions, and alert you to the items that matter most to you as attorneys.
 The goal is to also demonstrate that not all financial statements are the same.
 This knowledge will help you better interpret financial data in your practice and recognize when it is necessary to seek expert advice.

 Financial statements are interrelated reports that illustrate the financial results and condition of an entity.
 Depending on the type of entity and the intent of the statements, accountants will apply different procedures when reporting on financial statements.